sulemankm/budget_report/README.md

 `pip install budget_report --user`, if you want to install for local user

-or

-`pip install --user --no-cache-dir`, if you get error during installation saying something like *`ERROR: Failed building wheel for budget-report`*.

 ## 3. How-To Use

 Using `budget_report` with your beancount files is a three step process: